 I am willing to be criticized, and accused of doing it for my ego, that void, or for credit, to earn the kingdom of god, or to be called a bodhisattva, but, just so you know, I would do the same for you, and for yours.

 Especially now.

-Especially when so many doors are closed, out of contracted down suspicion, and because frightened people do not hear the call that's come down to us through the ages, of and those who live in the forests, and in the mountains, and those who make their home in the air
+Especially when so many doors are closed, out of contracted down suspicion, and because frightened people do not hear the call that's come down to us through the ages, of

 Love thy neighbor